Recovering shared structure from multiple networks with unknown edge distributions: Methods and Theoretical Results

 \subsection{Sub-gamma edges}

 In settings like those in Examples~\ref{ex:subgammasubject} and~\ref{ex:subgamma}, where there are no longer parameters controlling the noise distribution, we must resort to more general concentration inequalities.
 Our main tool in this setting is a generalization of a bound on the error in recovering $X = \UP \SP^{1/2} \in \R^{n \times d}$.
-Given a single adjacency matrix $A \in \R^{n \times n}$ with $\E A = P = X X^T \in \R^{n \times n}$, a natural estimate of $X \in \R^{n \times d}$ is the ASE of the observed network, $\Xhat = \UA \SA^{1/2} = \ASE(A,d)$.
-The following lemma bounds the difference between $\Xhat$ and a certain rotation ($V$ in the result below) of $X = \UP \SP^{1/2}$.
-Recall that this non-identifiable rotation has no impact on tasks such as community estimation.
-This bound makes no use of a particular error structure, but instead bounds the difference in terms of $A-P$.
-This error term can then be bounded using standard concentration inequalities, which we will do below in the proof of Theorem~\ref{thm:subexpXhat}.
+Given a single adjacency matrix $A \in \R^{n \times n}$ with $\E A = P = X X^T \in \R^{n \times n}$, a natural estimate of $X \in \R^{n \times d}$ is $\ASE(A,d)$.
+The following lemma bounds the difference between this estimate and an orthogonal rotation ($V$ in the result below) of $X = \UP \SP^{1/2}$.
+This bound makes no use of a particular error structure, but instead bounds the difference in terms of three different norms of $A-P$.
+This error term can then be bounded using standard concentration inequalities, which we will do below in the proof of Theorem~\ref{thm:subexpXtilde}.

-\begin{lemma} Let $P = X X^T = \UP \SP \UP^T \in \R^{n \times n}$ be a rank $d$ matrix with non-zero eigenvalues $\lambda_1(P) \ge \lambda_2(P) \ge \cdots \ge \lambda_d(P) > 0$.
+\begin{lemma} Let $P = X X^T = \UP \SP \UP^T \in \R^{n \times n}$ be a rank-$d$ matrix with non-zero eigenvalues $\lambda_1(P) \ge \lambda_2(P) \ge \cdots \ge \lambda_d(P) > 0$.
 Let $A \in \R^{n \times n}$ be a random symmetric matrix for which there exists a constant $c_0 \in [0,1)$ such that with probability $p_0$,